-After we receive your application, we will create an applicant record for you.
-When this is ready we will send you an email containing your applicant and choice numbers.
+After we receive your application, we'll create an applicant record for you.
+When this is ready we'll send you an email containing your applicant and choice numbers.
 You should normally receive this email within two working days.
-We will then send your application for academic consideration.
+We'll then send your application for academic consideration.

 You can check the progress of your application at any time simply by logging back into your online application.